Kincekara/dockers/README.md

-Minimal dockers for C_BIRD and cloud apps.
+Minimal dockers for C-BIRD and cloud apps.